What Was George Washington’s Inauguration Like?

 Credit: Bettmann via Getty Images

-Being President of the United States leaves little time for anything outside the demands of the office.
+Being president of the United States leaves little time for anything outside the demands of the office.
 Nearly every minute of the commander in chief’s day is spent serving the country, be it attending cabinet meetings and press briefings or meeting with foreign leaders.
 But even with this jam-packed schedule, the 45 people who have served as POTUS found time for their own hobbies and interests.
-For some Presidents, that meant regular fishing trips or nightly dinners with the first family; for others, it meant something more unusual.
-Here are some surprising daily habits of former U.S. Presidents.
+For some presidents, that meant regular fishing trips or nightly dinners with the first family; for others, it meant something more unusual.
+Here are some surprising daily habits of former U.S. presidents.

 Credit: Archive Photos via Getty Images